The Clarence River - Grafton

 The mighty Clarence River is an attraction not to miss whilst holidaying in the Clarence Valley.

-River descriptions and maps of boating routes with GPS coordinates, campsite options, points of interest and towns with amenities are to be found in The Sailing and Cruising Guide, which can be picked up from the Grafton and Maclean Visitor Centres.
+River descriptions and maps of boating routes with GPS coordinates, campsite options, points of interest and towns with amenities are to be found in The Sailing and Cruising Guide, which can be picked up from the Visitors Centres in Grafton and Maclean.